Rutu136/Comp4050-Project-Management/Software Project Management Plan.md

 | 28 | Project Closure | Jan 13, 2023 | Jan 15, 2023 | - Completion of all project deliverables and activities. <br> - Formal closure documentation prepared and approved. | Project Feedback | N/A |

 ### 3.2.2 Schedule Allocation
+#### 3.2.2.1 Scheduling Relationships and Time-Sequencing Constraints:

+The project work activities are scheduled based on Gantt chart and PERT chart.
+The Gantt chart is used to schedule the project activities and PERT chart is used to estimate the time required to complete each activity to illustrate concurrent activities and dependencies.

+#### 3.2.2.2 Critical Path Identification:

+The critical path in the schedule has been identified through PERT chart.
+This critical path outlines the minimum time required to complete the project.
+It is important to note that the critical path may change as the project progresses and changes are requested by the client.

+#### 3.2.2.3 Constraints on Scheduling:

+Certain work activities may have scheduling constraints such as dependencies, resource availability, and budget limitations.
+These constraints are identified and addressed in the project schedule.

+#### 3.2.2.4 Schedule Milestones:

+Key schedule milestones have been identified to assess the progress of the project, they are as followed:
+- The completion of the project charter
+- SRS
+- Project Planning
+- Risk Assessment
+- Interface Prototype Design
+- Software Development
+- Testing
+- Documentation
+- Training
+- Deployment
+- Project Closure

+These milestones serve as a basis for project monitoring and control.

 ### 3.2.3 Resource Allocation

+Detailed Itemization of Resources are as followed:

+- Computing Resources:

+    - High-performance workstations for developers and designers
+    - Server infrastructure for backend development and testing
+    - Network infrastructure for connectivity and testing
+    - Storage infrastructure for data storage and backup
+    - Cloud infrastructure for deployment and testing
+    - Security infrastructure for encryption and security

+- Software Tools:
+    - Integrated Development Environment (IDE) for coding
+    - Graphic design tools for UX/UI design
+    - Testing tools for quality assurance
+    - Project management tools for project planning and tracking
+    - Documentation tools for project documentation
+    - Communication tools for team collaboration
+    - Version control tools for code management
+    - Deployment tools for system deployment
+    - Security tools for encryption and security
+    - Network tools for network and connectivity logic
+    - Training tools for training and feedback collection

+- Special Testing and Simulation Facilities:
+    - Dedicated testing environment to simulate real-world scenarios
+    - Testing tools for performance and security testing
+    - Testing tools for load testing
+    - Testing tools for unit testing
+    - Testing tools for integration testing
+    - Testing tools for system testing
+    - Testing tools for user acceptance testing

+Resource allocation is dynamic and may be adjusted based on project requirements and constraints.
+Regular resource allocation reviews are conducted to ensure the availability of all necessary resources.

 ### 3.2.4 Budget Allocation

+1. Software and Tools: $50,000
+    - Computing resources: $10,000
+    - Software tools: $40,000
+2. Hardware Costs: $30,000
+    - Acquisition of hardware for development and testing: $30,000
+3. Training: $20,000
+    - Training programs and materials: $20,000

+4. Project Management: $60,000
+    - Project management tools and software: $30,000
+    - Administrative support for project management: $30,000

+5. Testing: $70,000
+    - Special testing and simulation facilities: $50,000
+    - Testing tools: $20,000
+6. UX/UI design: $40,000
+    - Graphic design tools: $40,000

+7. Backend Servers: $90,000
+    - Acquisition and setup of backend server infrastructure: $90,000

+8. Development Costs: $90,000
+    - Development tools and software licenses: $70,000
+    - Contingency reserve for development: $20,000

+9. Administrative Costs: $30,000
+    - Documentation : $20,000
+    - Meetings : $5,000
+    - Training : $5,000

+10. Contingency Reserve: $20,000
+    - Unforeseen expenses and risks: $20,000

 ## 3.3 Project Tracking Plan
 ### 3.3.1 Requirements Control